brendonparker/nuimo-pi-web/README.md

 ## Auto-Start (Kiosk mode)
 copy the `py.desktop` into `$HOME/.config/autostart`
-you may need to edit the path to the app within that file
+you may need to edit the path to the app within that file, depending on where you ran your git clone from.

 ### Update autostart
-To disable screensaver and mouse, use the below as reference to go into your `/etc/xdg/lxsession/LXDE/autostart` You may need to install `unclutter`
-    `sudo apt-get install unclutter`
+To disable screensaver and mouse, use the below as reference to go into your `/etc/xdg/lxsession/LXDE/autostart` I've found it helpful to install `unclutter`: `sudo apt-get install unclutter`

 ````
     @lxpanel --profile LXDE